hsddev/wd_01founders/README.md

-# Initial MVP idea:
+# Initial idea:

 This website represents a solution to a very common issue in the world, women's lack of representation.
 Its goal is to represent important women in tech, past and present, and to enable communication between them and women in tech so that the gap can be bridged.

 This is done by creating a portal-type site where members can see the mentors, their achievements and where they work.
 Through this the user can log in as a mentor or user, and users can book an appointment and send a message to the mentor.

-The link for the deployed site can be found here: https://femtoring.herokuapp.com
+Link to an example type of women in tech website: https://femtoring.herokuapp.com.
+This is for guidance purposes only please be creative and do not copy the site content.

 # Design